 Dental bonding is an ideal cosmetic dental treatment for patients not yet ready to commit to the cost of the permanence of porcelain veneers.
 Dental bonding is revisable, effective, and can improve the aesthetics of your smile.
-Dental bonding offers a natural looking temporary solution for treating a range of cosmetic concerns.
+It offers a natural looking temporary solution for treating a range of cosmetic concerns.

 Tooth bonding can:

-Repair cracked or chipped teeth
+- Repair cracked or chipped teeth

-Cover tooth discoloration
+- Cover tooth discoloration

-Increase the size of a tooth
+- Increase the size of a tooth

-The dental bonding procedure is quick, highly efficient and minimally invasive and does not require the same extensive tooth preparation as porcelain veneers.
+The dental bonding procedure is quick, highly efficient, and minimally invasive and does not require the same extensive tooth preparation as porcelain veneers.
 Bonding is a solution for younger patients looking for an improved smile who are not ready for the permanence of dental veneers.
 With good oral hygiene and regular dental health exams, bonding can last for up to 10 years.

 Cost of Tooth Bonding

 It is important to remember that this is an alternative to the more expensive option of tooth veneers.
 At your consultation, we will do our best to provide you with an estimated cost.
-We offer many payment options including cash, check, money order, credit cards, in-house payment plans and most insurance plans.
+We offer many payment options including cash, check, money order, credit cards, in-house payment plans, and most insurance plans.